Proa: History

 Catamarans and outrigger boats were very early innovations of the Austronesian peoples and were the first true ocean-going ships capable of crossing vast distances of water.
-This enabled the Austronesian peoples to rapidly spread from Taiwan and colonize the islands of both the Pacific and Indian oceans since at least 2200 BC.
+This enabled the Austronesian peoples to rapidly spread from Taiwan and colonise the islands of both the Pacific and Indian oceans since at least 2200 BC.
 The first outriggers evolved from the more primitive double-hulled catamarans.
 There are two types of outrigger ships based on the number of outriggers: the single-outriggers (which include catamarans with unequal hulls) and the double-outriggers (sometimes called trimarans).
 Single-outriggers evolved first and are the dominant form of Austronesians ships in Oceania and Madagascar.
 They have largely been replaced by the more versatile double-outrigger ships in Island Southeast Asia.
 Double-outrigger forms, however, are absent entirely in Oceania.

 Catamaran and outrigger technologies were introduced by Austronesian traders from Southeast Asia to the Dravidian-speaking peoples of Sri Lanka and Southern India as early as 1000 to 600 BC.
 This is still evident in the terms for "boat" in Tamil, Telugu, and Kannada (paṭavu, paḍava, and paḍahu, respectively), which are all cognates of Proto-Western-Malayo-Polynesian *padaw.
 Early contact by Austronesians with Arab sailors may have also influenced the development of the lateen sail in western ship traditions, derived from the more ancient Austronesian crab claw sail.

 Many of these traditional vessels are now extinct.
 Either lost during the colonial period or supplanted in modern times by western boat designs or fitted with motor engines.